RogerRabbit32/Python_TelegramBot---Test_Task/README.md

 <code>docker-compose up</code>

-The project utilizes Docker volumes, so there should be no DB data losses
+The project utilizes Docker volumes, so there should be no DB data losses.